antrea-io/antrea/CONTRIBUTING.md

 In order to help you get your hands "dirty", there is a list of [starter](https://github.com/vmware-tanzu/antrea/labels/Good%20first%20issue) issues from which you can choose.

+## CLA

+We welcome contributions from everyone but we can only accept them if you sign our Contributor License Agreement (CLA).
+If you would like to contribute and you have not signed it, our CLA-bot will walk you through the process when you open a Pull Request.
+For questions about the CLA process, see the [FAQ](https://cla.vmware.com/faq) or submit a question through the GitHub issue tracker.

 ## Developer workflow